OneFJef/fitness-tracker/README.md

   ## **Description**

-  An application that will assist you in reaching your fitness goals by heling you track your exercises.
+  An application that will assist you in reaching your fitness goals by hepling you track your exercises.

   ---